Weekly Sunday service and other public meetings whilst COVID19 protocols continue

 We provide opportunity for people to receive prayer for any needs in their life (privately OR publicly as needed), whatever that need might be.

 Our ministers share the truth that God reveals to them as they read the Bible.
 It’s like a big conversation, engaging and interactive.
 Our expectation is that all who attend will feel they can engage respectfully with what’s being shared and that what is shared is NOT something that is incontestable.
 We encourage people to submit their questions, prayer needs or other enquiry, during OR after the meeting, face to face at reception OR via the connect / prayer cards scattered with pencils around the room maybe close to the end of seating rows.
 You can deposit used cards into one of the red offering bags situated on the reception desk counter OR on the communion table near the stage.
-OR, you can email prayer needs or enquiries to the secretary who operates confidentially on behalf of the ministers, BY message via our Facebook page which is monitored by appointed hosts or BY text if preferred to 0439 137 780 which is not as effective but our volunteer admin team monitors the phone as is possible.
+OR, you can use the CONTACT US page to send prayer needs or enquiries to the Secretary, who is an Associate Minister and operates confidentially on behalf of the senior ministry group, OR by message via our Facebook page which is monitored by appointed hosts OR by text if preferred to 0439 137 780 which is not as effective but our volunteer admin team monitors the phone as is possible.
 We consider it a privilege to interact with you if needed.